Nina Fedoroff: Honors

 In 1990, Fedoroff was honored with the Howard Taylor Ricketts Award from University of Chicago, and in 1992 she received the New York Academy of Sciences Outstanding Contemporary Women Scientist Award.
 In 1997, Fedoroff received the John P. McGovern Science and Society Medal from Sigma Xi.
 In 2003, she was awarded Syracuse University's George Arents Pioneer medal.

 In 2001, President Bill Clinton appointed Fedoroff to the National Science Board, which oversees the National Science Foundation. which administers the science awards.
 Fedoroff was Science and Technology Adviser to U.S. Secretaries of State, Condoleezza Rice and Hillary Clinton and from 2007 to 2010 to the administrator Rajiv Shah for the United States Agency for International Development.

 In 2007, President George W. Bush awarded her the National Medal of Science in the field of Biological Sciences, the highest award for lifetime achievement in scientific research in the United States.

 Fedoroff was President of the American Association for the Advancement of Science (AAAS) from 2011 to 2012.
 She is a member of the United States National Academy of Sciences, the American Academy of Arts and Sciences, the European Academy of Sciences, and the American Academy of Microbiology.

-Private life
+Personal life

 Fedoroff has three children and seven grandchildren.
 She enjoys music, theatre and singing.
 Fedoroff was a single mother, and although she was studying and trying to make a living, she was able to raise two of her three children alone.